sonali-guptaa/hr_diversity_-_inclusion_analysis/README.md

 - 59% of hires were male
 - 2.41 is the average rating of men
 - 2.42 is the average rating of women
-- In age group 30–39, the total number of employees within this range totals 115 while the females total 59.
 - Also, it seems that more male employees in are promoted to higher-level job profiles than females.
 - The higher turnover percentage is among female employees.